BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 </p>

 <p>
-He conveyed that saying, "Jikishin kore dojo" - "the pure heart is your dojo" with careful seriousness, many times.
+He conveyed that saying, "jikishin kore dojo" - "the pure heart is your dojo" with careful seriousness, many times.
-He would, as I recall, say it in Japanese first and then in English, ensuring that I understood.
+He would, as I recall, generally say it in Japanese first and then in English, ensuring that I understood.
-At the time, it didn't sink deeply into my psyche.
+At the time, it didn't stick much in my psyche.
-I saw it as sort of another in a long line of vague aphorisms wielded by the adults in my life.
+I saw it as another of the vague aphorisms sometimes wielded by the adults in my life.
-Said aphorisms often involved "leadership", which was in vogue in my social milieu in the early 2000s: think school principal speeches and baseball coach pep talks.
+These aphorisms often involved "leadership", which was in particularly vogue in my social milieu in the early 2000s.
+Think school principal speeches and baseball coach pep talks.
 </p>

 <p>